Mortal Kombat 11 was announced during The Game Awards 2018, and fans of the franchise have been excited ever since.

-It will also come with new mode, one of which is Towers of Time, additional challenges, and rewards.
+It will also come with new modes, one of which is Towers of Time, additional challenges, and rewards.

 This entry in the storied series brings a new feature along for the ride: two meters instead of one.
-In the game you’ll find an attack meter, and another focusing on defense.
+You’ll find an attack meter, and another focusing on defence.
 Sharp timing will trigger a ‘perfect block’ mechanic, while ‘crushing blows’ allow you to turn moves brutal by fulfilling certain requirements.

 There’s also ‘Fatal Blow’, a new revenge-style attack that only becomes available when your health drops very low.